How to Ace Your Next Interview with The STAR Method

 Finally, showing that your actions produced results that set your team in the right direction or met the deliverable you were initially assigned is essential.

-To conclude your answer to the question while highlighting results, you could say, “After adapting our social media marketing to connect with a wider audience, our organisation recorded a 57% increase in sales that year.”
+To conclude your answer to the question while highlighting results, you could say, “After adapting our social media marketing to connect with a wider audience, our organization recorded a 57% increase in sales that year.”